simharuk2021/meet/README.md

 1) As a user I would like to be ablt to Filter the Events so they can be displyed by City

     Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.

+        Given - User has not searched for any city When  - the User opens the application
+        Then  - User should see a list of all upcoming events

     Scenario 2: User should see a list of suggestions when they search for a city.

+        Given - the main page of the application is open When  - User starts typing in the City search box Then  - User should see a list of suggested cities based on their character input

     Scenario 3: User can select a city from the suggested list.

+        Given - the user has typing in the name of a city into the search box When  - the user clicks on or selects a city from the suggestion list Then  - the list of events for the city should be changed to the those specified by the                       user's city selection.

 2) As a user, I would like to be able to show/hide event details so that I can see more/less information about an event